luau/UniversalSynSaveInstance/README.md

 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

 # Notes
-* Credits are appreciated 💝
+* Credits are appreciated :shipit:
-* Do NOT claim you wrote this
+* Do NOT claim you wrote this :accessibility:
-* Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) 😁
+* Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) :finnadie:

 # TO-DOs: